3 Ways to Run DeepSeek and Llama Locally

 For more complex applications, especially those involving document analysis and retrieval, Langchain integrates seamlessly with Ollama and LLama 3.2.

-Here’s a snippet that demonstrates loading documents, creating embeddings, and performing a similarity search:
+Here’s a snippet that demonstrates loading documents, creating embeddings, and performing a similarity search with a Wikipedia article on Thomas Jefferson that I saved as Word document.

 from langchain_community.document_loaders import DirectoryLoader, UnstructuredWordDocumentLoader